ros-tooling/rosbag2_storage_mcap/README.md

 ## Usage

-To build rosbag2_storage_mcap, you need [conan](https://conan.io/) installed.
-On most platforms this can be accomplished with `pip install conan`.

-In a shell that has your ROS2 environment sourced:
+To build rosbag2_storage_mcap from source, in a shell that has your ROS2 environment sourced:

 ```bash
 git clone https://github.com/ros-tooling/rosbag2_storage_mcap.git